-During their final semester, students will complete a Capstone Experience designed to bridge theory and practice.
+During their final semester, International Relations Online students will complete a Capstone Experience designed to bridge theory and practice.
 Students may choose to complete either a substantial research paper or participate in a client-based, team practicum project.

 Practica provide opportunities for students to build on the substantive and methodological knowledge they have acquired during the previous semesters of the program while addressing real-world challenges of real-world clients.
-Practicum projects are designed to help students develop strong research, oral and written presentation skills, and skills related to consulting, such as client relations, project management, and team work.
+Practicum projects are designed to help students across all programs, including the Master of Arts in International Relations program develop strong research, oral and written presentation skills, and skills related to consulting, such as client relations, project management, and team work.

 Practicum students will work in teams on specific projects for one or more clients, such as The U.S. Army Africa (USARAF), The International Housing Coalition, and the International City/County Management Association.

 Working in this client-based setting, students will learn how to:

 - Research and conceptualize a problem, define the scope of the project, and break it down into workable components

 - Work effectively as a team member by identifying key tasks, sharing responsibility for the project, and ensuring all deadlines are met

 - Establish a positive working relationship with a client by understanding the client’s needs and managing expectations

 - Plan and execute interviews for key stakeholders and subject matter experts

 - Deliver an organized, articulate presentation to the client